-The Aston Institute for Forensic Linguistics (AIFL) is inviting applications for three fully-funded PhD scholarships commencing in September 2022 and tenable for three years.
+The Aston Institute for Forensic Linguistics (AIFL) is inviting applications for up to three fully-funded PhD scholarships commencing in September 2023 and tenable for three years.

 Founded in 2008 as the Centre for Forensic Linguistics and substantially expanded in 2019 following receipt of a £5.5m UK Government grant, AIFL has a focus on language use in legal and forensic contexts.
 We produce academically rigorous, high-impact research using insights and methods from diverse areas of linguistics to improve the delivery of justice.

 Open PhD applications

 We have opportunities to research a PhD in any area of forensic linguistic/language and law at Aston.
 Only established staff can supervise PhDs, which within AIFL comprises Prof Tim Grant, Prof Lauren Devine, Dr Krzysztof Kredens, Dr Geoffrey Stewart Morrison, Dr Tamineh Tayebi, Dr Kate Haworth, Dr Stephen Parker, Dr Nicci MacLeod, and Dr Felicity Deamer.
 Their research interests can be found on the AIFL pages of Aston Research Explorer